tealeeseng/RoboND-Rover-Project/writeup.md

 I did following points during the autonomous simulation.

-- Double throttle_set to 0.4 to speed up simulation.
+- Set throttle_set to 0.3 to speed up simulation.

 - Double stop_forward and go_forward to compensate for faster throttle_set.
 ```